 That said, let’s talk about how to pick a bar prep course and how to use it to move the needles that will help you learn.

-Which bar review course should you pick?
+What’s the best bar review course?
+Which one should you pick?

-The big-box courses are all pretty similar in their approach.
+So the big-box courses are all pretty similar in their approach.
 You get video lectures, huge books, a daily checklist, and maybe some type of grading service.

 You might characterize them like this: